-10 Tips for Completing a Road Trip with a Toddler (Without Screen Time!)
+10 Tips for Road Trips with a Toddler (Without Screen Time!)

-If you’re thinking about going on a road trip with a toddler, you might be feeling nervous about the prospect of driving a long distance with a young kiddo.
-At the same time, you’re probably excited to get out of the house and create new family memories.
-You might also be a little worried about how your little one will handle all the extra time in the car.
-(I know we were!)
-The good news is that it is definitely possible to have a smooth road trip with a toddler.
-We know this because we spent over 50 hours in the car on our recent road trip with our young daughter.
-We drove 3,590 miles with our toddler, and we did it all without using screen time.
+We recently went on a long road trip with a toddler, and I was feeling nervous about the prospect of so much driving time.
+At the same time, I was excited to get out of the house and create new family memories.
+We spent over 50 hours in the car on our recent road trip.
+We drove 3,590 miles, and we did it all without using screen time.
 In this post, we’ll share our best tips for going on a road trip with a toddler.

 Disclaimer: These tips are for informational purposes.
 We do not provide medical advice and we cannot advise you on how to parent your child specifically.
 We simply share the tips that worked for us.